grocky/infrastructure/websites/blog.rockygray.com/content/posts/Desk-Build/index.md

 For the finish I decided to go with Danish oil which is an oil and varnish combination.
 I wanted something that would bring out the grain in the wood while keeping the wood feeling natural.
 It was really easy to apply.
 Just pour it on spread it around and let it soak in.
 I ended up doing 3 coats in the first pass.
 I did this first few coats of finish early on since they recommend sealing the butcher block within 48 hours of unwrapping it.
-I would end up doing a few more coats of Danish oil and a top layer of [butcher block conditioner](https://www.lowes.com/pd/Howard-Butcher-Block-Conditioner-Clear-Butcher-Block-Oil-Actual-Net-Contents-12-oz/999918606) to lock everything in once everything was finished.
+In the end, I put on a few more coats of Danish oil and a top layer of [butcher block conditioner](https://www.lowes.com/pd/Howard-Butcher-Block-Conditioner-Clear-Butcher-Block-Oil-Actual-Net-Contents-12-oz/999918606) to lock everything in once everything was finished.